 Many fans have noticed that these watches lack fall detection or incident detection features, and these added functions would keep users safe while on the go.
 Another possible update is an early hypertension detector.
 This would be a game-changing update for the brand as a potential sensor could save wearers’ lives.
 A hypertension sensor can measure if your pulse wave velocity is slow, indicating your arteries are stiffer.

 Apple has released a brand new watch for its range every September from 2014.
-So we expect 2022 will not break that tradition.
+So in 2022 they did not break that tradition.

 It has the same display, case material options, water resistance (50m), processor (S6), sensors, connectively.

-The Apple Watch Series 8 is eagerly anticipated after the Series 7’s lack of stat updates (blood pressure).
+The Apple Watch Series 8 is here after the Series 7’s lack of stat updates (blood pressure).

 While no specifics on the Apple Watch Series 8 have been confirmed, we can address certain speculations.
 So, let’s speculate over what we want from the Apple Watch Series 8…